Stratifi-xyz/axios-core-contracts/readme.md

 1. Borrower creates a loan request with desired terms
 2. Lender reviews and fills the request
 3. Borrower receives the asset and repays within the specified duration
-4. If conditions aren't met, the loan may be liquidated with collateral distributed to liquidator and protocol
+4. In case of liquidation, collateral is sent to lender with some parts to protocol and liquidator